Treeniks/bachelor-thesis-isabelle-vscode/content/background.typ

 - an optional unicode codepoint
 - a list of abbreviations for this symbol

-These 4 points are not the whole story, however for the sake of this thesis, we will ignore some details.
+These 4 points are not the whole story, however for the sake of this thesis, we will skip some details.

 As an example, let's say you write the implication $A ==> B$ in Isabelle.
 Within JEdit, you will see it written out as "#isabelle[A ⟹ B]", however internally the "#isabelle[⟹]" is an Isabelle symbol with the following data:
 - ASCII representation: "`\<Longrightarrow>`"